Massipssa/Docs/cloud/azure/exams/dp-900/core-concpets.md

 - Online Transactional Processing (OLTP)
   -  Uses databases optimized for read and write
   -  Require system with ACID
-  -  Used to support live application called (LOB: line of busniss)
+  -  Used to support live application called (LOB: line of business)

 ## Analytic processing